 Finally, before you sign on the dotted line, ask about the relevant investment terms, particularly a fund’s fee structure and schedules.
 These are in a document called the Private Placement Memorandum (PPM).
 It’s important to read this thoroughly For example:

-- There are a host of other terms that you should be familiar with, including minimum investment size (this ranges from $25K to $3M), lock-up (this ranges from none to 3 years), and redemption terms (when and how can you get your money back?).
-For an example of how terms can differ between funds, please see our comparison of two funds here.
+There are a host of other terms that you should be familiar with, including minimum investment size (this ranges from $25K to $3M), lock-up (this ranges from none to 3 years), and redemption terms (when and how can you get your money back?).
+As an example, please see the key terms of BitBull Fund here.

 If everything is to your satisfaction, you can request a fund’s PPM and subscription documents for review.
 Don’t skip on the legalities and feel free to ask questions if something is unclear.
 Ultimately, your goal should be to make an informed decision, without having to worry about unexpected fees and terms & conditions.
 At BitBull, we have about 200 questions we ask hedge funds.
 Here are some initial diligence questions: